victorshp/helpful-atm/README.md

 ### User Stories
 Using this API, we have the
-* AN AUTHENICATED USER CAN Withdraw bank notes and save their transaction history.
+* A User can withdraw bank notes and save their transaction history.
-* AN AUTHENICATED USER CAN View their previous transaction histories as a whole and when each transaction occurred.
+* A User can view their previous transaction histories as a whole and when each transaction occurred.
-* AN AUTHENTICATED USER CAN Withdraw bank notes, but can't save their transaction logs.

 In simple words, its a CRU(~D~) application that serves as an ATM machine.